Excessive alcohol consumption causes esophageal cancer, new international study proves

-RIO — Researchers from the National Cancer Institute (Inca) participated in an international study that sought to understand the main mutations suffered by esophageal cells that develop cancer in this organ.
+Researchers from the National Cancer Institute (Inca) participated in an international study that sought to understand the main mutations suffered by cells in the esophagus that develop cancer in this organ.
 The Brazilian results show that excessive alcohol consumption is capable of leaving physical marks on these cells, which can lead to squamous cell carcinoma, the most frequent type of tumor in this area of the body.
 The work confirms that alcoholic beverages can indeed cause genetic changes in human beings.
 The final article was published in the renowned scientific journal Nature Genetics.

-Understand: How depression and anxiety can trigger other illnesses throughout the body

 The results found by the group of researchers including Luis Felipe Ribeiro Pinto, head of the Molecular Carcinogenesis Program and research coordinator at Inca, and Sheila Coelho Soares Lima, head of the institution’s Epigenetics sector, may help to develop — in the future next — a blood test that can tell you who should or shouldn’t look for possible esophageal cancer.